anuragbhargava889/order_api/README.md

 1. You can run `docker-compose up -d` from terminal inside the application folder
 2. Server is accessible at `http://localhost:8080`
-3. Run manual testcase suite by `docker-compose exec app npm test`
+3. Run manual testcase suite by `docker-compose exec order_api_app npm test`

 ## How to Run Application (Explicity from cli without Docker Container)